 For corporations, this document will set up the board of directors that begin the governing.
 It will also appoint the corporate officers, including the president, treasurer, secretary, and others.
 The corporate bylaws should include the specific responsibilities of each position, as this eliminates potential confusion in the future.

-The next step to register your Wyoming holding company is to file your formation articles with the secretary of state.
-For Wyoming LLCs, articles of organization act as the formation document, while Wyoming corporations use articles of incorporation.
-The filing fee is $100 for processing by mail or $102 if you file online.
-The secretary of state's filing fee is included in our $199 business formation service.
-There are no other fees due the first year, though there is a $50 annual report due the second year.
+The next step to register your Wyoming holding company is to file your formation articles with the Secretary of State.
+For Wyoming LLCs, Articles of Organization act as the formation document, while Wyoming corporations use Articles of Incorporation.
+Our formation service prices start at $99 plus state fees.
+The Secretary of State filing fee in Wyoming is $100 for processing by mail or $102 for online filing.
+There are no other fees due the first year, though there is a $60 annual report due the second year.
 You can complete this filing process yourself, or you can use a professional filing service to make the process go more smoothly.

 The IRS issues every business an employer identification number, known as an EIN, FEIN, Federal EIN, employer ID, or taxpayer ID.
-The EIN is used on federal taxes for identifying your company.
+The EIN is used on federal taxes to identify your company.
 While all corporations need an EIN, certain single-member LLCs may have an exemption.
-However, we still advise obtaining an EIN so you can keep the company's finances separate from your own.
+However, we still advise obtaining an EIN, so you can keep the company's finances separate from your own.
 With no EIN, and thus no separate bank account, it's difficult to argue that you obeyed corporate formalities and deserve the benefit of the law in case of a lawsuit or other negative credit event.
-Any company with employees that files certain tax returns, has Keogh plans, has multiple owners, or is involved with trusts, real estate, and mortgage investments, estates, farmers' cooperatives, nonprofits, or plan administrators needs an employer identification number.
+Any company with employees that file certain tax returns, has Keogh plans, has multiple owners, or is involved with trusts, real estate, mortgage investments, estates, farmers' cooperatives, nonprofits, or plan administrators needs an employer identification number.

 Wyoming does not require business licenses, unlike Nevada, which charges hundreds of dollars for essentially nothing.
 Some industries are exceptions that will require a license, though.
 This step is required for those with business related to wildlife, transportation, insurance, fire prevention, electricity, banking, and food.
 Specific other professions also require licensing, including medicine, law, barbershops, athletic training, and more.
 But this requirement will always only apply to a subsidiary Wyoming LLC: A holding company does not do business directly, so you will not need a business license for it.